 Finn made a face at Bette and she tried not to laugh.
-She’d also put two and two together rom what she’d over heard and Finn’s look.
+She’d also put two and two together from what she’d overheard and Finn’s look.
 “Oh—Sorry man.
 Bette and I are in for the night.
-She had a real rough day at work, and I think it’d be a dick move for me to head out now.”
+She had a really rough day at work, and I think it’d be a dick move for me to head out now.”

 There was a pause and they could almost literally hear the gears turning in Carter’s head.
 “How mad do you think she’d be?”
 Carter finally asked, and Bette did a little fist pump of victory.